userbradley/documentation.breadnet.co.uk/docs/kb/public-web-facing/jellyfin-using-s3-and-docker.md

 [![DigitalOcean Referral Badge](https://web-platforms.sfo2.cdn.digitaloceanspaces.com/WWW/Badge%202.svg#only-light)](https://www.digitalocean.com/?refcode=77be3c3aa96c&utm_campaign=Referral_Invite&utm_medium=Referral_Program&utm_source=badge)
 [![DigitalOcean Referral Badge](https://web-platforms.sfo2.cdn.digitaloceanspaces.com/WWW/Badge%201.svg#only-dark)](https://www.digitalocean.com/?refcode=77be3c3aa96c&utm_campaign=Referral_Invite&utm_medium=Referral_Program&utm_source=badge)

-##### You will need:
+##### You will need

 1. S3 compatible bucket - I suggest wasabi, but you can also use Min.io if you're in to FOSS (wasabi has a 30 day free 1tb trial)
 2. Cloud vps somewhere with reasonable connection and sub 20ms ping to the bucket location.
 Not needed but is nice.
 Internet should be around 30mbps at min
 3. Ability to read and copy and paste.

 ##### The first step

 First we will spin up a digital ocean droplet, but you can use what ever VPS provider you want.

 Once the VPs is up, and you're logged in run the below to update the sources and crap. should not take too long.